-New AgileHealthInsurance.com Technology Helps Consumers Keep Short-Term Health Insurance When Transitions Last Longer Than Expected
+New AgileHealthInsurance.com Technology Helps Consumers Keep Short Term Medical Insurance When Transitions Last Longer Than Expected

-Mountain View, CA – Short-term health insurance plays a vital role for consumers going through transitions, and AgileHealthInsurance.com has just made it easier for people to keep short-term health coverage when it's needed for longer than expected.
-For more than 30 years, people have relied on short-term health insurance in a range of situations, including workers who are in between jobs, children and spouses no longer eligible under an employer-sponsored plan, and college graduates and students who need coverage for the summer.
+Mountain View, CA – Short Term Medical Insurance plays a vital role for consumers going through transitions, and AgileHealthInsurance.com has just made it easier for people to keep short-term health coverage when it's needed for longer than expected.
+For more than 30 years, people have relied on short term medical insurance in a range of situations, including workers who are in between jobs, children and spouses no longer eligible under an employer-sponsored plan, and college graduates and students who need coverage for the summer.

 When transitions take longer than expected or exceed the term of the initial short-term plan, consumers must reapply for new short-term coverage.
 Previously, this process was burdensome to consumers, requiring them to navigate complex state regulations and time-consuming insurance company-specific applications.
 However, AgileHealthInsurance.com has streamlined the application process so consumers can select the same plan as their current one or apply for a different plan, all online and in just a few minutes.
 Agile's innovative process is designed to help consumers avoid lapses in coverage, as well as overlapping premiums with multiple plans and offers a hassle-free experience for consumers.

 "Sometimes it's hard to predict how low long you'll need short term medical insurance coverage, and a lapse of creditable health insurance coverage is a serious concern for consumers" said Bruce Telkamp, founder and CEO of AgileHealthInsurance.com.
 "AgileHealthInsurance.com's proprietary technology has simplified the shopping, application and now the reapplication process so consumers have access to the short-term health plan they need and for as long as they need it.
 We are proud to be the leader in bringing affordable health insurance solutions to consumers online."